zackevans/In-Depth-Utility-Beta/README.md

 # In-Depth-Utility-Beta-
 A Utilities Application for Mac:

-Check out the release tab to download jar
+Check out the release tab to download app